jetli/awesome-yew/README.md

 - [webapp.rs](https://github.com/saschagrunert/webapp.rs) - A web application completely written in Rust, frontend is built with Yew.
 - [Rust-Full-Stack](https://github.com/steadylearner/Rust-Full-Stack) - Easily testable and working Rust codes with blog posts to explain them.
 - [Bucket Questions](https://github.com/hgzimmerman/BucketQuestions) - A webapp written entirely in Rust for a dumb party game.
-- [web-view todomvc desktop app](https://github.com/Extrawurst/rust-webview-todomvc-yew) - Demo how to use yew for a todomvc that compiles to Wasm and is bundled as a lightweight(~2mb) desktop app by [web-view](https://github.com/Boscop/web-view), as an alternative to Electron, [web-view](https://github.com/Boscop/web-view) also has a [demo](https://github.com/Boscop/web-view/tree/master/examples#todo-yew).
+- [web-view todomvc desktop app](https://github.com/Extrawurst/rust-webview-todomvc-yew) - Demo how to use yew for a todomvc that compiles to WebAssembly and is bundled as a lightweight(~2mb) desktop app by [web-view](https://github.com/Boscop/web-view), as an alternative to Electron, [web-view](https://github.com/Boscop/web-view) also has a [demo](https://github.com/Boscop/web-view/tree/master/examples#todo-yew).
 - [yew-react-example](https://github.com/hobofan/yew-react-example) - This project shows how to create a web app using a React component inside a Yew component.
 - [yew-mdc](https://github.com/Follpvosten/yew-mdc) - Material Design Components for the Yew framework.
 - [muicss-yew](https://github.com/AlephAlpha/muicss-yew) - MUI-CSS Components for Yew framework.
-- [Kirk](https://github.com/stkevintan/Kirk) - Just A Rust Wasm Blog.
+- [Kirk](https://github.com/stkevintan/Kirk) - Just A Rust WebAssembly Blog.
 - [rust-async-wasm-demo](https://github.com/extraymond/rust-async-wasm-demo) - Toy project to learn Rust and async that can be deoplyed to the web.
 - [styled-yew](https://github.com/IcyDefiance/styled-yew) - CSS in Rust, similar to styled-components, but for Yew.
 - [karaoke-rs](https://github.com/tarkah/karaoke-rs) - A simple, network enabled karaoke player in Rust.